-Asian futures, without Asians is a visual analysis of 40+ years of American science fiction cinema.
+Asian futures, without Asians is a visual analysis of over half a century of American science fiction cinema.
 A multipart research project, it draws from the histories of art, architecture, design, fashion, film, food, and weaponry.

-Asian futures… will be unveiled throughout 2021 in various forms, including a video, illustrated presentations, digital projects, and visual essays, presented by contemporary art institutions, a science-fiction festival, a film journal, and other organizations.
+Asian futures… will be unveiled throughout 2021 and 2022 in various forms, including videos, collages, illustrated presentations, gallery installations, digital projects, and visual essays, presented by contemporary art institutions, a science-fiction festival, art and film journals, universities, and other organizations.

 PROJECTS & SCHEDULE

-For updates, follow on social media or check back here.
+For the latest updates, follow on social media.

 NEW YORK TIMES